National Science Day 2026, Theme, Raman Effect, CV Raman

 Lectures, seminars, workshops, exhibitions, discussions.

-National Science Day 2025 Theme
+National Science Day 2026 Theme

-History of National Science Day
+National Science Day History

 The National Science Day was observed for the first time in 1987, proposed by the National Council for Science and Technology and Communications.
 The proposal was accepted by the government and 28th February was declared National Science Day to highlight the discovery of Raman Effect.
+India celebrates the day annually to honor the importance of science in progressing the society and serving a reminder of Indian scientific heritage and the contributions of scientists in global knowledge.

 What is the Raman Effect?